Paqrat76/ts-fhir-datamodels/app/generator-datamodel-ftest/README-Functional-Testing.md

   - Primitive data type
   - Reference data type (uses TypeScript decorators)
   - Resource data type (optional single field only)
+    > [!NOTE]
-    > NOTE: While no specific rule exists in the FHIR specification, use of Resource as an element data type is
+    > While no specific rule exists in the FHIR specification, use of Resource as an element data type is
     > limited to Bundle and Parameters.
 In these use cases, the data element is always a single, optional
     > value (0..1).
     > The exception is the DomainResource.contained.
 It is always an optional list (0..\*).
 - Private class fields define data elements containing the above data element types
   - Optional single fields (0..1) and optional list fields (0...m where m > 0) must support `undefined`
   - Required single fields (1..1) and required list fields (n...m where n > 0 and m >= n) must support `null`
-- Constructors must initialize "required single fields", "required list fields", and "required EnumCodeType fields" where `null` is the default initialization value
+- Constructors must initialize "required single fields," "required list fields," and "required EnumCodeType fields" where `null` is the default initialization value
 - Fully defined static `parse()` method for deserialization
 - Fully defined `toJson()` method for serialization